PDLT-University-of-York/test-split-site/docs/help/contact-us.md

+---
+tags:
+    - Help
+---

 # Contact Us

 !!!
 Summary
-    The team that look after the tools described on this website is the Digital Education Team (DET) at the University of York, UK.
-We are contactable via email and phone, 9-5 BST, Monday to Friday (not [bank holidays](https://www.gov.uk/bank-holidays)).
+    The Digital Education Team (DET) can provide further help and assistance with the online learning tools described in this website.

 ## Our contact details

+- Opening times: 9-5 UK time, Monday to Friday (not [bank holidays](https://www.gov.uk/bank-holidays))
-- Email: vle-support@york.ac.uk – We aim to reply within three working days
+- Email: vle-support@york.ac.uk – we aim to reply within three working days
-- Phone: (01904 32) 1131 – For urgent queries only
+- Phone: (01904 32) 1131 – for urgent queries only

 ## Information to include
-There's some core information that you can include in your email that will help us help you.

-When getting in touch with our team, please include the following:
+To help us to help you more quickly, please include:

-- **Screenshots/Photos:** Screenshots or photos of your device's entire screen showing issues and/or error messages are very helpful to us - [Help with Screenshotting](https://vle-support.york.ac.uk/contact-us/screenshots/)
+- **Screenshots/Photos**: Screenshots or photos of your device's entire screen showing issues and/or error messages help us understand your problem - [Help with Screenshotting](https://vle-support.york.ac.uk/contact-us/screenshots/)
-- **Usernames**: If your issue/query relates to a specific user (or numerous specific users) please include their usernames (eg. abc123) so we can ensure we're looking at the correct accounts - [Help with finding Usernames](https://vle-support.york.ac.uk/contact-us/usernames/)
+- **Usernames**: for issues relating to a specific user (or numerous specific users) please include their usernames (eg. abc123) so we can find the correct account - [Help with finding Usernames](https://vle-support.york.ac.uk/contact-us/usernames/)
-- **YCodes:** If you have an issue/query about a particular site on the VLE, please include its "YCode".
-The YCode is an identifier that's unique to each VLE site, and helps us quickly find and access the site you need help with - [Help with finding YCodes](https://vle-support.york.ac.uk/contact-us/ycodes/).
+- **YCodes**: for issues about a particular site on the Learn Ultra VLE, please include its "YCode" (unique ID code) so we can find the site you need help with - [Help with finding YCodes](https://vle-support.york.ac.uk/contact-us/ycodes/).

+## Can you fix it yourself?

+!!!
+Tip

+    You may be able to solve the issue yourself more quickly than we can.

+### Use one of our guides

+If you're not sure how to do something using one of our tools:

+- explore our guide topics in the navigation menu
+- search for specific content with the search box (top right)
+- browse the [Site index](/help/site-index) to see all guides listed by topic tags

-## Troubleshooting
+### Troubleshooting
-Many general issues with our systems (such as content not loading, changes not saving) can be solved by completing standard troublshooting steps yourself.
-Embedded below is our general troubleshooting guidance for staff and students, but if you prefer you can [use this link to open our troubleshooting guidance in another browser tab](https://docs.google.com/document/d/1PV1mw9PiXP6D2UYGrzso8Gnx-aFaugWb4USX_y_h6o0/edit?usp=sharing).

-<iframe width=99% height=750 src="https://docs.google.com/document/d/e/2PACX-1vSZmYfVJT6vsFJlWsGwWcgyKslfiR7YpsxjfNSrVvGax_rU7wQz0KjVR7hyO_3VMEuTsa1LDEytPhLf/pub?embedded=true"></iframe>
+Many general errors or issues with our systems (particularly **Learn Ultra** and **Panopto**) can be easily and quickly fixed by following standard [troubleshooting steps](/help/troubleshooting) yourself.